Table of Contents

 What Is The Safest Speed To Drive In The Rain?

-Safe rainy weather speeds depend on several factors, including rainfall intensity, road type, traffic conditions, and your vehicle’s capabilities.
+Safe driving in rainy weather depends on several factors, including rainfall intensity, road type, traffic conditions, and your vehicle’s capabilities.
 While there’s no single “safe speed” for all rainy conditions, these guidelines can help you determine appropriate speed reductions:

 For Highways And Freeways:

-- Light Rain — Reduce speed by 5 (five) to 10 mph below posted limits.
+- Light Rain — Reduce speed by 5-10 mph below posted limits.

 - Moderate Rain — Reduce speed by 10-15 mph below posted limits.